 Have you checked out our newest technology project?
 We funded the creation of a virtual tour so visitors can discover the Capitol before they even arrive!
 This free online portal helps teachers prepare students, encourages families to discover new interests and allows people near and far to learn about the vibrant community under the famous gold Oregon Pioneer.

 Everyday people just like you have shaped Oregon’s laws.
 How?
 We invite you to visit the Capitol and read about their stories in interpretive exhibits or participate in a guided or self-guided tour.
 Admission is always free.

 Preserving Our Legacy

-Each year thousands of tourists visit the Oregon State Capitol.
+Each year 200,000 people visit the Oregon State Capitol.
 Some come to experience the beauty of the Capitol and hear its rich stories and those of the people who shaped our state.
 Some are interested in the artwork.
 Others climb the 121 steps up into the Capitol tower and out onto an observation deck to get a closer look at the Oregon pioneer and a spectacular view of Salem.
 Many more come to learn about or participate in the legislative process.
 During a legislative session, the State Capitol is full of activity with legislators, staff, and citizens from throughout the state of Oregon.
 Click here to learn how you can be a part of preserving this legacy.